-- h) Optionally, if the operations against Impala are to be done on behalf of a user that is different than the authenticated user for the connection, type the name of the user to be delegated in the Delegation UID field. - i) To configure advanced driver options, click Advanced Options.
+- g) To configure an SSL connection, click SSL Options.
+For more information, see "Configuring SSL" on page 11. - h) Optionally, if the operations against Impala are to be done on behalf of a user that is different than the authenticated user for the connection, type the name of the user to be delegated in the Delegation UID field. - i) To configure advanced driver options, click Advanced Options.
 For more information, see "Configuring Advanced Options" on page 11. - j) To configure server-side properties, click Advanced Options and then click Server Side Properties.
 For more information, see "Configuring Server-Side Properties" on page 12. - k) To configure logging behavior for the driver, click Logging Options.
-For more information, see "Configuring Logging Options" on page 12. - 7.
+For more information, see "Configuring Logging Options" on page 13. - 7.
 To test the connection, click Test.
-Review the results as needed, and then click OK.
+Review the results as needed, and then click OK